 Sales Operations vs Sales Enablement

-Sales Operations Best Practices
+Sales Operations Examples

 Sales Operations Core Metrics

 - Sales cycle length: Keep an eye on how long it takes to close deals.
 If this length of time increases, find out why.
 If it decreases, find out why.
-Then see if this change is causing an increase or decrease in deal size.
+Then, look at if the changes affect the deal size.

-- Time spent on email correspondence: If your team is sending more and more email, create email templates and use a CRM, like Freshsales, that has email templates and automation tools to cut down on the amount of manual work.
+- Time spent on email correspondence: If your team is sending more and more email, create email templates and use a CRM like Freshsales that has email templates and automation tools to cut down on the amount of manual work.

-- Lead follow-up time: If your organization is spending money on leads, you need to monitor how long it takes for your sales team to follow up with these leads and track the length of time of follow-up to closed deals to see if there’s a positive correlation between quick follow-up and getting the sale.
+- Lead follow-up time: If your organization is spending money on leads, you need to monitor how long it takes for your sales team to follow up with these leads and the length of time of follow-up to closed deals to see if there’s a positive correlation between quick follow-up and closing the sale.